-Research and development expenses for the six months ended June 30, 2023 were \$9.7 million, compared to \$13.3 million for the six months ended June 30, 2022.
-The \$3.5 million decrease was primarily due to lower personnel expenses, consulting and professional services, and lab supplies, offset in part by increased stock-based compensation and depreciation expenses.
-Personnel expenses decreased by \$1.4 million as we decreased our headcount during the second half of 2022.
-Consulting and professional services, as well as lab supplies expense, decreased by \$2.4 million, primarily due to product development efforts related to our BioXp 9600 System during the first half of 2022, which were consummated upon the release of this product during the third quarter of 2022.
-The decreases to research and development expenses were partially offset by increases to stock-based compensation and depreciation expenses of \$0.2 million and \$0.3 million, respectively.
+Research and development expenses for the six months ended June 30, 2024 were \$4.8 million, compared to \$8.4 million for the six months ended June 30, 2023.
+The \$3.6 million decrease was primarily due to lower personnel expenses, lab supplies expense, consulting and professional services, and stock-based compensation.
+Personnel expenses decreased by \$2.4 million as we decreased our headcount during the second half of 2023.
+Lab supplies, as well as consulting and professional services, decreased by \$0.6 million and \$0.3 million, respectively, primarily due to general cost reduction efforts during the second half of 2023.
+Stock-based compensation decreased by \$0.2 million as a result of the aforementioned headcount reductions.